Brilliant Disguise

-"Brilliant Disguise" is a song by Bruce Springsteen from his 1987 album Tunnel of Love.
+"Brilliant Disguise" is a song by the American singer-songwriter Bruce Springsteen from his 1987 album Tunnel of Love.
 It was released as the first single from the album, reaching the No. 5 position on the Billboard Hot 100 chart and No. 1 on the Mainstream Rock chart in the United States.
 The follow-up single, "Tunnel of Love", also reached No. 1 on the Mainstream Rock Tracks chart, giving Springsteen two consecutive No. 1's.
 The single reached the top 10 in four additional countries including Canada and Ireland and the top 20 in Australia, Netherlands and the United Kingdom.
 "Brilliant Disguise" was nominated for Best Male Pop Vocal Performance at the 1988 Grammy Awards.